 Agarose beads with defined pore sizes are used to separate molecules based upon differences in their molecular weights.
 This technique is most accurate with globular proteins.
 As the proteins flow through the column, lower molecular weight proteins are "trapped" within the pores of the agarose matrix.
 They are said to be "included".
-However, the higher molecular weight forms cannot fit inside the pore.
+However, the higher molecular weight forms are excluded as they cannot fit inside the pore.
 The are considered "excluded".
-Therefore, smaller proteins elute last and the higher molecular weight proteins elute first.
+Therefore, smaller proteins elute first and the higher molecular weight proteins elute later.